 - Accounting Information Systems (AIS)

 Thesis title: An investigation of organisational culture: a case study of Indonesia’s professional accounting firms.

 This research is to investigate the extent to which Indonesian audit professionalism are influenced by external factors such as the Global Professional Network, Indonesian cultures, political economy, and the accounting profession.
 The organisational field is observed to gain understanding of norms and values that socially constructed by auditors within the organisation in order to seek legitimacy, whereas the institutional fields are observed to obtain factors that influenced the organisation.
 These dimensions are combined in an institutional manner, in order to explore the possible factors that influence audit professionalism in Indonesia.
 This research employs institutional logics offered by Thornton, Ocasio, Lounsbury (2012).
 These logics are to be related to six audit professionalism dimension offered by Kerr, et al (1977) of expertise, autonomy, collegial maintenance of standards, ethics, professional commitment, and professional identification.
 The application of Institutional logic is purposed to identify the ideal types of accounting firm in Indonesia, in that the framework enables to absorb elements that reflect a specific country’s norms and values.

 ONGOING RESEARCH & CASE STUDIES

-- Hermawan, M, (2018), A Perception of Indonesian Marching Bands towards Music Education, paper under review in Harmonia; Journal of Arts Research and Education
+- Hermawan, M, (2019), A Perception of Indonesian Marching Bands towards Music Education, paper under review in the Harmonia: Journal of Art Research and Education

 OTHER ONGOING PROJECT